Israel–Malaysia relations: Sports

 In 2010, Israeli boxer Ilya Grad received special permission from the country's Muslim authorities to participate in a national TV reality show on boxing.
 Grad is a former Israeli Muay Thai champion, the 2010 Asia champion and the second runner-up in the world championship.
 Grad was allowed to enter the country and received a special visa.

+In 2011, Chelsea F.C. visited the country for a friendly match against a Malaysian All-Stars team.
+A Chelsea player, Yossi Benayoun, faced "antisemitic abuse" from sections of the crowd.
+Chelsea FC lodged a complaint, condemning the behavior as "offensive, totally unacceptable and [having] no place in football."
+The Football Association of Malaysia (FAM) later apologized, stating, "If such an incident did happen, we would like to apologize to the player...and also to Chelsea."

-On 26 December 2015, the Malaysian government refused to issue visas to two Israeli windsurfers and their coach to compete at the Youth Sailing World Championships in Langkawi in early 2016; citing its policy of not having diplomatic relations with Israel.
+On 26 December 2015, the Malaysian government refused to issue visas to two Israeli windsurfers and their coach to compete at the Youth Sailing World Championships in Langkawi in early 2016, citing its policy of not having diplomatic relations with Israel.
 This action was criticised by both the Israel Sailing Association and the World Sailing body.
-On 2 January 2016, it was reported that the Malaysian government had also declined to issue visas to the Israeli table tennis team due to compete at the World Table Tennis Championships held at Kuala Lumpur in February 2016.
-The world governing body for the sport of sailing (created in Paris in 1906), ISAF Sailing World Championships executive decided that "all competitors from all countries" will be able to compete freely and equitably otherwise there will be prohibitions held against countries which do not allow eligible participants to compete equally.
+On 2 January 2016, it was reported that the Malaysian government had also declined to issue visas to the Israeli table tennis team to compete at the World Table Tennis Championships held in Kuala Lumpur in February 2016.
+The world governing body for the sport of sailing (created in Paris in 1906), ISAF Sailing World Championships executive decided that "all competitors from all countries" will be able to compete freely and equitably, otherwise there will be prohibitions held against countries which do not allow eligible participants to compete equally.